GopeshMv/Sentiment-Analysis-using-Tensorflow/README.md

 # Sentiment-Analysis-using-Tensorflow
-A simple analysis of sentiments related to the movie reviews from the dataset provided by imbd.
+A simple analysis of sentiments related to the movie reviews from the dataset provided by IMDb.